ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2019-05-10-using-digtal-analytics-to-improve-customer-experience-online.md

 excerpt: Over 28 million people visit government websites each day.
 Understanding how these users navigate our websites and online resources is critical to improving the online customer experience.

 image: "/img/blog/dap-capture.PNG"
-alt-text: "DAP title with navy blue backround"
+image_accessibility: The Digital Analytics Program title and URL on a  navy blue background

 authors:
 - CX CAP Goal Team